Pyramid of Amenemhat I: Excavation

 The first excavation of the site was undertaken by the French Egyptologist Gaston Maspero in 1882.
-His work as later continued by a French archaeological expedition under the direction of J.E.
+His work was later continued by a French archaeological expedition under the direction of J.E.
 Gautier and Gustave Jéquier in 1894 and 1895.
 The investigations were continued from 1920 to 1934 by Albert Lythgoe and Arthur Mace in a team from the Metropolitan Museum in New York City.
-By the time of these excavations the pyramid had undergone much disintegration and is now only 20 meters high with most of the surrounding complex gone.
+By the time of these excavations the pyramid had undergone much disintegration, and it is now only 20 meters high with most of the surrounding complex gone.
 None of the expeditions successfully explored the interior of the pyramid due to the internal passageways being flooded with groundwater.